-This new reference group aims to build on the work of the EAPC Task Force on Neurology which had been able to facilitate the publication of the EAN / EAPC Consensus document in the European Journal of Neurology and draft a curriculum for training for neurologists and palliative care specialists.
+This neurology reference group aims to build on the work of the EAPC Task Force on Neurology which facilitated the publication of the EAN / EAPC Consensus document in the European Journal of Neurology and draft a curriculum for training for neurologists and palliative care specialists.

 There are close links with the Palliative Care Scientific Panel of the European Academy of Neurology and a Memorandum of understanding has been agreed between the two organisations.
 There is agreement to look at further collaboration, sessions in Congresses and potential research collaborations.